adfinis/virtesk/doc/autounattend.rst

 automatize the Windows Unattended Setup phase.

 Please note: Windows Unattended Setup is not an easy topic.
-This article covers only the aspects important for amoothei-vdi.
+This article covers only the aspects important for virtesk-vdi.

 Mako Templating
 ---------------